 Do I have uneven spots in the underfloor?

 To ensure that the upper floor surface rests snugly on the substrate without the formation of voids, any surface irregularities must be removed.
 An underlay strip that can compensate for uneven spots while offering high pressure stability is the most suitable.
 Many silent laminate floors are fitted with an insulating underlay that is either too thin (< 1 mm) or too hard and cannot meet these requirements.

 Can I lay the products on cold floors, for example, above cellars?

-Thermal insulation is a positive “side effect” of installation underlays.
+Thermal insulation is a positive “side effect” of underlays.
 Particularly floors over cellars can very quickly become cold.
-With the right installation underlay, you can provide the floor with additional insulation, thereby increasing the feel-good factor.
+With the right underlay, you can provide the floor with additional insulation, thereby increasing the feel-good factor.